skrey/yellow-extensions/features/release/README.md

 ## How to package files for a website update

-The [website update](https://github.com/datenstrom/yellow-extensions/tree/master/features/update) checks if new extensions are available in the official extensions repository, then downloads and updates what's necessary.
+The [updater](https://github.com/datenstrom/yellow-extensions/tree/master/features/update) checks if new extensions are available in the official extensions repository, then downloads and updates what's necessary.
 Your extension can become part of this update mechanism.
-Add an `extension.ini` file to your extension, configure settings and files.
+Add an `extension.ini` file to your extension, configure settings and file operations.
 Please ask another developer to do a code review.

 ## How to create a relase